rutkluk/CodexAzure/README.md

 # CodexAzure

 This repository contains reusable Terraform components for Azure resources.
 The initial release introduces a module for deploying Azure Data Factory (V2) instances with the `azurerm` provider pinned to version `4.37.0`.
-It also includes a companion module for managing custom linked services inside an existing factory.
+It also includes companion modules for managing custom linked services inside an existing factory, provisioning integration runtimes, and configuring pipeline triggers.

 ## Modules